Will Barnet

+In 2011, his retrospective exhibition, "Will Barnet at 100" was held at the National Academy Museum in New York City.

+Barnet was also an active member of the Society of American Graphic Artists.

 Awards and honors

-Barnet was the recipient of numerous awards, including the first Artist's Lifetime Achievement Award Medal given on the occasion of the National Academy of Design's 175th anniversary, the College Art Association's Lifetime Achievement Award, the Philadelphia Academy of Fine Art's Lippincott Prize, and the American Academy and Institute of Arts and Letters' Childe Hassam Prize.
+Barnet was the recipient of numerous awards, including the first Artist's Lifetime Achievement Award Medal given on the occasion of the National Academy of Design's 175th anniversary, the College Art Association's Lifetime Achievement Award, the Philadelphia Academy of Fine Arts' Lippincott Prize, and the American Academy and Institute of Arts and Letters' Childe Hassam Prize.
 He was an elected member of the National Academy of Design, the Century Association, and the American Academy of Arts and Letters.
 Barnet defined an artistic career that, in the words of Robert Doty, "has always gone beyond the limitations of modern art because his work affirms a faith in life."
 Barnet was awarded the 2011 National Medal of Arts by President Barack Obama.
 In 2012, France conferred the insignia of Chevalier of the Order of Arts and Letters on Barnet.
+Will Barnet was a member of the American Abstract Artists.

+Death and legacy

+Barnet was a longtime resident of the National Arts Club.
+He died on November 13, 2012, at the age of 101, in New York City.